jpswade/pims/README.md

 ## Introduction

+In a nutshell, this is a guide to everything you need to turn a Raspberry Pi and hard disk into a home Media Server and NAS.

 The goal is to offload the Plex Media Server software from a power hungry standard desktop computer to a low power Raspberry Pi.